Everything You Need to Know — And MORE!

 There are three ways to sell a wreath:

-- Sell a Wreath: Have someone else make the wreath and you sell it to a friend or family member.
+- Sell Wreath Only: Have someone else make the wreath and you sell it to a friend or family member.
 You can select one from the wreath workshop!
-Alternatively, pre-order online using this link.
-Pre-orders can be picked up in the wreath cage on Tuesday and Friday.
-We will notify you when your order is ready in the wreath workshop or come in and select one.
+Alternatively, pre-order online, starting November 12.
+Pre-orders will be available to pick up on Tuesdays and Fridays this year, and we will notify you when your order is ready in the wreath workshop.
 Orders will be filled in the order in which they are placed.
-Pre-orders must include a bow choice

 - Sell a Wreath at a Farmers Market: Pathfinder will be selling wreaths at West Seattle Farmers Markets on four consecutive Sundays from 10am-2pm.
 Working a shift (or helping with set-up or take-down) is a great way to earn credit for your class!
-Contact email@example.com to sign up for a shift on Nov.
+Sign up TODAY for a shift on Nov.
 25, Dec.
 2, Dec.
 9 and/or Dec.
 16.

 Clipping Greens & Ornamentals

 When you deliver your wreath, make sure you keep the information portion of your tag to turn in with the money you collect.
-The short thank you stub goes to your customer as a receipt.
+The short stub goes to your customer as a receipt.